elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/elm_introduction.md

 ```

 That should be all you need.
 It globally installs the `elm` command on your
-machine, so you can run it from the command-line.
+machine, so you can run it from the command line.
 In fact, type `elm` now and
 take a look at the output:

 ```shell